dragos-constantin-stoica/gocouch/README.md

 # gocouch
 CouchDB implementation in Go.
 The main target platform is for mobile devices.
 The name is not final, it represents a concatenation of Go and Couch.
 We are still thinking to call it Gr0_0uchO DB, and add a mustache on a CouchDB logo.
+Another names on the list: Recamier, SquaBD, seTTes (a palindromized form of settee and pronounced [si tɪts]), Banquette , all refering to couch in English.
+The tanslation/equivalent word in other languages: gogol, bedi DB, MoengaDB (just to annoy mongoDB fans), mag-abang DB.
 This project is not another implementation of CouchDB system.
 It came as an alternative to existing implementations: PouchDB, CouchBase Lite, TouchDB etc for mobile devices.
 The main purpose is to allow a decent storage mechanism of data on mobile devices that will be able to replicate/sync with a CouchDB sever.
 By its nature GocouchDB runs off-line, stores data in JSON format and exposes a REST API to the application, and most important it syncs.